 Here are 10 things you can do to enhance your LinkedIn profile for a more professional look.

-A LinkedIn profile is similar to a work resume, where you display your past education information, work experience, skills, current work position and profile picture.
+A LinkedIn profile is similar to a work resume, where you display your past education information, work experience, skills, current work position and LinkedIn profile picture

 You can follow LinkedIn’s Profile Completion Tips when editing your profile.